Has the financial viability of the fishery changed?

 Interactive Chart Story

-This indicator shows changes in groundfish revenue, which affect the financial viability of fishing operations participating in the catch share fishery.
+This indicator measures changes in groundfish landings that affect the financial viability of fishing operations participating in the catch share fishery.

 Baseline: Before Catch Share Program